kallaballa/ColorMorsePainting/README.md

 ## Example

-There are four paramters you need to supply:
+There are four parameters you need to supply:
 * Width of the whole painting measured as (morse) dots per row
 * Width of a dot in millimeters
 * Width of a dot margin in millimeters